expressiongz/out-of-body-function-caller/README.md

 Calls process functions remotely in allocated memory.

 # explanation
+(thank you to gogo1000 for suggesting this and without me even asking sending me screenshots of some of the code he used to make this!)
 The purpose of this is to be able to call a process's functions without getting your module detected.
 It's a simple and useful feature I'll be implementing into my memory editing library soon.

 (note that the way I did it is somewhat lazy, though it still works well)